tihmstar/futurerestore/README.md

 Latest **stable** compiled version can be found [here](https://github.com/futurerestore/futurerestore/releases).

-For A12-A14, and WiFi-only iPad restores - use the latest beta build for your platform [here](https://nightly.link/futurerestore/futurerestore/workflows/ci/test).
+For devices that support iOS 15, and WiFi-only iPad restores - use the latest beta build for your platform [here](https://nightly.link/m1stadev/futurerestore/workflows/ci/test).

 **There are currently no pre-compiled beta builds for Windows.**